yanghuan/CSharp.lua/README.md

 -c              : support classic lua version(5.1), default support 5.3
--a              : attributes need to export, use ';' to separate, if ""-a"" only, all attributes whill be exported -e              : enums need to export, use ';' to separate, if ""-e"" only, all enums will be exported -p              : do not use debug.setmetatable, in some Addon/Plugin environment debug object cannot be used -metadata       : export all metadata, use @CSharpLua.Metadata annotations for precise control -module         : the currently compiled assembly needs to be referenced, it's useful for multiple module compiled
+-a              : attributes need to export, use ';' to separate, if ""-a"" only, all attributes whill be exported -e              : enums need to export, use ';' to separate, if ""-e"" only, all enums will be exported -ei             : enums is represented by a variable reference rather than a constant value, need to be used with -e -p              : do not use debug.setmetatable, in some Addon/Plugin environment debug object cannot be used -metadata       : export all metadata, use @CSharpLua.Metadata annotations for precise control -module         : the currently compiled assembly needs to be referenced, it's useful for multiple module compiled